interplaynetary/free-association/README.md

 Specific-Share(You, Provider, Capacity) = General-Share(You, Provider) × Filter(You, Capacity) / Σ (General-Share(Each-Filtered-Participant, Provider) × Filter(Each-Filtered-Participant, Capacity))

 where Filter(Participant, Capacity) = 1 if Participant satisfies Capacity's filter criteria, 0 otherwise

+Allocation(You, Provider, Capacity) = Mutual-Fulfillment-Allocation(You, Provider, Capacity)

+where Mutual-Fulfillment-Allocation is calculated as:
+1. Mutual-Desire(Provider-Capacity, You) = minimum(Your-Desire-From-Provider, Provider-Desire-Into-You)
+2. Mutually-Desiring-Recipients = {Recipient | Mutual-Desire(Provider-Capacity, Recipient) > 0}
+3. Normalized-MR-Share(You, Provider) = MR(Provider, You) / Σ MR(Provider, Each-Mutually-Desiring-Recipient)
+4. Raw-Allocation(You, Provider, Capacity) = Capacity.quantity × Normalized-MR-Share(You, Provider)
+5. Final-Allocation(You, Provider, Capacity) = minimum(Raw-Allocation(You, Provider, Capacity), Mutual-Desire(Provider-Capacity, You))
+6. Redistribute any unused capacity among unsatisfied mutually-desiring recipients

 ```